sweelam/Web-based-CV-microservices/README.md

 # Web-based-CV
- A demo for building web-based cv in microservices architecture, in Java 8 using Spring boot framework and Angular 6+ Application may contains third party tools like redis and docker platform
+ A demo for building web-based cv in microservices architecture, the application contains third party tools like redis and docker platform.
+ Languages and Frameworks:
+  1. Java 8+
+  2. Spring Boot
+  3. Spring Cloud
+  4. Angular 6+
 # Setup
  To run the system locally using the same database, you need to do the following:
    1. CREATE USER in MySql <br>